groLabs/gro-subgraph-mainnet/README.md

 (1) Tokens will depend on the pool

-**ApprovalTx**

-Contains approval transactions for GVT, PWRD & GRO tokens
+**ApprovalTx**: Contains approval transactions for GVT, PWRD & GRO tokens

-**ClaimTx**

-Contains GRO claims from staking contracts where poolId indicates which pool/s are the rewards coming from:
+**StakerClaimTx**: Contains GRO claims from staking contracts where poolId indicates which pool/s are the rewards coming from:

 <table data-layout="default" data-local-id="8025a982-fd35-4a29-ab55-c3aaebf8a4e0" class="confluenceTable">
     <colgroup>